bigbodylin/android_sample-SwipeRefreshLayoutSample/README.md

 # android_sample-SwipeRefreshLayoutSample

-This sample is using swiperefreshlayout to implement swipe refresh action.
+This sample is using SwipeRefreshLayout to implement swipe refresh action.

 #### NOTICE: